Q: What is the goal of this pilot?

 We also want to involve you in our evaluation process!
-Once the pilot is complete in Fall 2018, we plan to present the results to residents and solicit feedback.
+Once the pilot is complete, we plan to present the results to residents and solicit feedback.

 Q: What is the process and timeline for the pilot project?

-A: The pilot process will take place over 18 months (May 2017-November 2018) at Laird and Madsen Parks.
+A: The pilot process will take place over three years (May 2017-November 2020) at Laird and Madsen Parks.
 Two-thirds of each park will be used to test new organic products, while the other third will act as a control area for comparison.
 The control area will receive applications of existing traditional products.
 The first phase of the pilot will focus on improving soil health with an organic treatment that will be applied in May, July, and September using a sprayer.
 In the fall, additional organic fertilizer and weed suppression treatments will be applied.

 Q: Will the parks look different?